FLOSIC/si_magnetic_exchange_coupling/README.md

-# si_magentic_exchange_coupling
+## Geometry and FOD information for LSIC magnetic exchange coupling constant article.

-Geometry and FOD information for LSIC magnetic exchange coupling constant article.
+Molecule geometries and LSDA FOD positions are provided in this repository.